 It improves RBC count, purifies the blood, cures gastric problems, improves appetite, cools the eye, and also aids in hair growth.
 Helps in strengthening the body and improving memory.

-It is used as a medicine in a lot of nerve-related issues and is considered good for colds, coughs, and helps in getting rid of the excess water in the body.
+It is used as a medicine for a lot of nerve-related issues and is considered good for colds, coughs, and helps in getting rid of the excess water in the body.

 The seeds are also edible.
 It is also used to make amaranth oil.
 We normally stir-fry it with Onion and coconut or make it into gravies with pigeon peas or yellow split moong.